devSuatt/library_application/README.md

 A simple library application developed using javascript ES6

-* Book data is saved to local storage and pulled from there.
+* Book data is saved to Local Storage and pulled from there.
 * A simple library application where CRUD operations are implemented.
 * books can be added with their names and authors and books are listed.
 Then books can be deleted from the list.
 <br>